 - Inertial Measurement Unit (IMU)

-Just like modern navigation systems, SLAM does not depends on in-built maps or GPS data.
-Instead, the vehicle generates and updates it's maps in real-time using real-time sensor information.
-This technology is important, because roads are engaging with various factors like pedestrians, cyclists, moving cars, traffic lights, construction areas, and unexpected obstacles.
+Just like modern navigation systems, SLAM does not depend on built-in maps or GPS data.
+Instead, the vehicle generates and updates its maps in real-time using real-time sensor information.
+This technology is important because roads are engaging with various factors like pedestrians, cyclists, moving cars, traffic lights, construction areas, and unexpected obstacles.

-That's why vehicle localization and mapping has became as one of the key technologies in autonomous driving.
+That's why vehicle localisation and mapping have become one of the key technologies in autonomous driving.

-One of the frequently asked question is "Why is SLAM important for autonomous vehicles ?"
+One of the frequently asked questions is "Why is SLAM important for autonomous vehicles?"

-The answer is, autonomous vehicles cannot drive safely until and unless they know their exact position and understand themselves according to their environment.
+The answer is, autonomous vehicles cannot drive safely until and unless they know their exact position and understand them according to their environment.

-GPS systems alone are not accurate in autonomous vehicles, because they show errors due to:
+GPS systems alone are not accurate in autonomous vehicles because they show errors due to the following:

 - Tall Buildings